aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells.externalconnections/_index.md

 is_root: false
 ---

-Contains all classes of external connections.
+The **Aspose.Cells.ExternalConnections**  namespace provides classes for external connections to retrieve data from external sources such as Databases and the Web.

 ### Classes
 | Class | Description |